Dinner Recipes

 How Should I Store Leftovers?

-Store leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat gently in the microwave or on the stovetop with a splash of milk or broth to keep it creamy and moist.
+Refrigerate in an airtight container for up to 3 days.
+Reheat gently on the stovetop or in the microwave with a splash of milk or broth to loosen the sauce and keep it creamy.

 Can I Add Vegetables to This Dish?